EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 **Data**

 A data file can be in any format, for example CSV, JSON, or even in a raw binary format (such as raw data or it could be a zip file of CSV or JSON files).
 We recommend limiting the number of resources within a dataset to less than 100 to keep the data catalogue entries manageable.
-For example, when publishing timeseries data, a file resource may be a week's worth of data and a dataset contains 52 resources, i.e. 1 year.
+For example, when publishing time series data, a file resource may be a week's worth of data and a dataset contains 52 resources, i.e. 1 year.

 It is also possible to add an entire directory tree as a single metadata resource.